Pointer States in the Born-Markov approximation: Spin- systems

 In the special case of $\beta\to 0$, the above equation implies $\overline s_{\min}/2D =j/2$.
 This is satisfied for spin-$1/2$ systems (e.g. a two-level atom), since then all pure states are coherent states by definition.
 However, this is not so already for spin-$1$.
 As we show in Appendix~\ref{append:spin-1}, the minimum for high temperature is achieved for the following $U(1)$ family of states:

 and the minimum value is given by

 which is strictly lower than the minimum for spin coherent states.
-Although the overlap $\langle \psi| \bm{n}\rangle$ can be as high as $1/2+\sqrt{15}/8\approx 0.98$ for certain coherent states, the states $\ket\psi$ are superpositions of two orthogonal spin coherent states (see Appendix ~\ref{append:spin-1}), showing their ``non-classicality" w.r.t. coherent states.
-This illustrates our point that coherent states are in general not the most dynamically stable states and dynamics of open systems selects a whole new family of closest to classical states.
+Although the overlap $\langle \psi| \bm{n}\rangle$ can be as high as $1/2+\sqrt{15}/8\approx 0.98$ for certain coherent states, the states $\ket\psi$ are superpositions of two orthogonal spin coherent states, cf. \eqref{superpos}, showing their ``non-classicality" w.r.t. spin coherent states.